Looking after your information

 UCL is the Data Controller of the personal data held by the study.
 This includes information given by participants, information added to the study from other sources and the information provided by the organisations who provided your details to invite you to the study.

-In Northern Ireland, the Health and Social Care Trusts are the Data Controllers of the personal data used to inform you of your opportunity to take part in the study and to opt out of your details being passed to the study.
+In Northern Ireland, the Health and Social Care Trusts and the Strategic Planning and Performance Group (SPPG) within the Department of Health are the Data Controllers of the personal data used to inform you of your opportunity to take part in the study and to opt out of your details being passed to the study.

 The UK GDPR and DPA give people rights over their personal data including the ‘right to be informed’.
 We inform participants of how their data will be used in the study privacy notice.